plewis/plewis.github.io/people.md

 convergent evolution in morphology associated with transitions to selective zooplanktivory in butterfly fishes in the lab of [Peter Wainwright](https://fishlab.ucdavis.edu).
-Analisa became a Ph.D. candidate on April 13, 2023, by passing her general oral exam.
+Analisa became a Ph.D. candidate on April 13, 2023, by passing her general oral exam, and successfully defended her prospectus September 15, 2025.
 Her advisory committee comprises Paul Lewis (advisor), Elizabeth Jockush, Kent Holsinger, and Jill Wegrzyn.
 Chris Simon served as an outside member of the oral exam committee.